openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_introduction/supported_model_formats.md

 * :doc:`How to convert TensorFlow Lite <openvino_docs_OV_Converter_UG_prepare_model_convert_model_Convert_Model_From_TensorFlow_Lite>`
 * :doc:`How to convert PaddlePaddle <openvino_docs_OV_Converter_UG_prepare_model_convert_model_Convert_Model_From_Paddle>`

-To choose the best workflow for your application, read :doc:`Introduction to Model Preparation<openvino_docs_model_processing_introduction>`
+To choose the best workflow for your application, read the :doc:`Model Preparation section <openvino_docs_model_processing_introduction>`

 Refer to the list of all supported conversion options in :doc:`Conversion Parameters <openvino_docs_OV_Converter_UG_Conversion_Options>`